laravel/docs/homestead.md

 <a name="aliases"></a>
 ### Aliases

-You may add Bash aliases to your Homestead machine by modifying the `aliases` file within your Homestead directory:
+You may add Bash aliases to your Homestead virtual machine by modifying the `aliases` file within your Homestead directory:

     alias c='clear'
     alias ..='cd ..'

-After you have updated the `aliases` file, you should re-provision the Homestead machine using the `vagrant reload --provision` command.
+After you have updated the `aliases` file, you should re-provision the Homestead virtual machine using the `vagrant reload --provision` command.
 This will ensure that your new aliases are available on the machine.

+<a name="updating-homestead"></a>
+## Updating Homestead

+Before you begin updating Homestead you should ensure you have removed your current virtual machine by running the following command in your Homestead directory:

+    vagrant destroy

+Next, you need to update the Homestead source code.
+If you cloned the repository, you can execute the following commands at the location you originally cloned the repository:

+    git fetch

+    git pull origin release

+These commands pull the latest Homestead code from the GitHub repository, fetch the latest tags, and then check out the latest tagged release.
+You can find the latest stable release version on Homestead's [GitHub releases page](https://github.com/laravel/homestead/releases).

+If you have installed Homestead via your project's `composer.json` file, you should ensure your `composer.json` file contains `"laravel/homestead": "^11"` and update your dependencies:

+    composer update

+Next, you should update the Vagrant box using the `vagrant box update` command:

+    vagrant box update

+After updating the Vagrant box, you should run the `bash init.sh` command from the Homestead directory in order to update Homestead's additional configuration files.
+You will be asked whether you wish to overwrite your existing `Homestead.yaml`, `after.sh`, and `aliases` files:

+    // macOS / Linux...
+    bash init.sh

+    // Windows...
+    init.bat

+Finally, you will need to regenerate your Homestead virtual machine to utilize the latest Vagrant installation:

+    vagrant up

 <a name="daily-usage"></a>
 ## Daily Usage